Sport of athletics: Modern era

 An athletics competition was included in the first modern Olympic Games in 1896 and it has been as one of the foremost competitions at the quadrennial multi-sport event ever since.
 Originally for men only, the 1928 Olympics saw the introduction of women's events in the athletics programme.
 Athletics is part of the Paralympic Games since the inaugural Games in 1960.
-Athletics has a very high-profile during major championships, especially the Olympics, but otherwise is less popular.
+Athletics has a very high-profile during major championships, especially the Olympics, even among casual sports fans, but otherwise is less popular though it maintains a dedicate fan base.
+Big city marathons such as New York, Boston, Chicago, London and Tokyo are major televised events in their respective cities, and often attract thousands of entrants and tens of thousands of spectators, for whom the event is usually free as it takes place on normal city roads.
+A small number of half marathons and road mile races, including the Great North Run, attract similar attention.

 An international governing body, the International Amateur Athletics Federation (IAAF), was founded in 1912.
 It enforced amateur sport status on competitions during much of the 20th century.
 Professional competition continued at a low level, becoming increasingly more common as the century progressed.
 The International Track Association briefly formed a professional track and field circuit in the United States in the 1970s.
 Athletes used their increasing status to push for remuneration and the IAAF responded with the IAAF Golden Events series and the establishment an outdoor World Championships in 1983, including track and field, racewalking and a marathon event.
 In modern times, athletes can receive money for racing, putting an end to the so-called "amateurism" that existed before.
 The global body updated the name to the International Association of Athletics Federations in 2001, moving away from its amateur origins, before taking on its current name World Athletics in 2019.

 The Comité International Sports des Sourds had been formed by 1922, to govern international deaf sports, including athletics.

 The first organized international competitions for athletes with a physical disability (not deaf) began in 1952, when the first international Stoke Mandeville Games were organized for World War II veterans.
 This only included athletes in a wheelchair.
 This inspired the first Paralympic Games, held in 1960.
 Competitions would over time be expanded to include mainly athletes with amputation, cerebral palsy and visual impairment, in addition to wheelchair events.